jsenv/workflow/packages/performance-impact/readme.md

 ## Recommended approach to catch performance impacts

 1. measure some performance metrics
-2. Use `@jsenv/performance-impact` to anticipate big variations
+2. Big variations can be anticipated and catched by `@jsenv/performance-impact`
 3. For small variations, upload performance metrics to a dashboard.
 Then, periodically watch the dashboard to check performance metrics tendency over time